Friday, June 28, 2019

 It was like a junk gypsy hideaway complete with a couple of old guys playing guitar.

-There were chicken running around, a giant friendly (and very old) Lab ambling about, and picnic tables for us to enjoy our cider along with a game of cards.
-The cider was cold and refreshing, but we decided we would rather seek out some A/C. I mean shady oaks are great and all, but its full on summer in Central Texas!
+There were chicken running around, a giant friendly dog ambling about, and picnic tables for us to enjoy our cider along with a game of cards.
+We decided we would rather seek out some A/C. I mean shady oaks are great and all, but its full on summer in Central Texas!

 So we headed to Real Ale in Blanco, on the advice of my brother in law.
 That beautiful sky belies the storms that were supposedly coming our way.